 Prior to joining the University of Twente I worked as a research fellow and consultant at the T.M.C.
 Asser Institute in The Hague.
 In this capacity I have acquired a vast experience lecturing for professionals and working as consultant in numerous applied research projects on comparative and EU law, for instance on the implementation of the so called Services Directive in Italy and on the existing legal framework to prevent and fight corruption in the private sector in Europe.

 Between 2011 and 2015 I also cooperated with the International Centre for Counter Terrorism in The Hague (ICCT-The Hague); in that framework I have worked as researcher and consultant on EU counter-terrorism law and policy.

 Prior to joining the University of Twente in 2015 I worked as a research fellow at the T.M.C.
 Asser Instituut in The Hague.
 In this capacity I have acquired a vast experience lecturing for professionals and working as consultant in numerous applied research projects on comparative and EU law.

 I received my first law degree at the Università degli studi di Milano-Bicocca after a five-year study programme and then I obtained a second Master in European Legal Studies from the College of Europe in Bruges (Belgium) and my PhD from the University of Twente on a project under the auspices of CLEER (Centre for the Law of EU External Relations).

 Assistant professor in Comparative and European Public Law.
 Claudio Matera is responsible for research and education pertaining comparative public law with a focus on European constitutional law.
-Claudio Matera has some ten years teaching and research experience in these fields and is responsible for integrating his research fields into the various teaching activities of the Department and Faculty here at the University of Twente.
+Claudio Matera has some ten years teaching and research experience in these fields and is responsible for integrating his research fields into the various teaching activities of the Section, Department and Faculty here at the University of Twente.